blaugold/fleet/packages/fleet/README.md

    `setStateWithAnimation`.
 2. Use `setStateWithAnimation` to specify the animation that we want to apply to the state change.
-3. Use `AColoredBox` instead of `ColoredBox`.
+3. Use `FleetColoredBox` instead of `ColoredBox`.

-The `AColoredBox` widget is a drop-in replacement for `ColoredBox` that supports animating with Fleet.
+The `FleetColoredBox` widget is a drop-in replacement for `ColoredBox` that supports animating with Fleet.
 Widgets that support animating with Fleet don't have any special parameters related to animation and can be used without animation, just as well.

 Fleet provides drop-in replacements for a number of generally useful Flutter framework widgets (all with the prefix `A`).
-Any widget can be made to support state-based animation through components provided by Fleet (see [`AnimatableStateMixin`][animatablestatemixin]).
+Any widget can be made to support state-based animation through components provided by Fleet (see [`AnimatableStatelessWidget`][AnimatableStatelessWidget]).
 Issues or PRs for adding support for more widgets are welcome!

 Note that we did not explicitly tell `setStateWithAnimation` what to animate.
 This is because Fleet uses a **state-based** approach.
 All state changes caused by executing the provided callback will be animated.
-Even the state changes which are indirect, like the `color` parameter of `AColoredBox` going from `Colors.grey` to `Colors.blue`.
+Even the state changes which are indirect, like the `color` parameter of `FleetColoredBox` going from `Colors.grey` to `Colors.blue`.
 Fleet does this by tracking the state of animatable parameters of animatable widgets from one build to the next.